Music

 A top flight chorister, Day is also a gold star multi-instrumentalist who brings so much more than just knowledge, experience and competence in guitar, vocals, bass and keys.

-Day brings more than just a sympathetic ear and responsive reflexes too.
-His playing is of a kindred spirit deep In the groove.
+Day brings more than just a sympathetic ear and responsive reflexes.
+His playing is of a kindred spirit and deep in the groove.

-Day really makes the trio complete like a single instrument.
-Whatever both or either of the other two start Day will complete, and vice versa, as if they’re all parts of a single continuous instrument.
+Day really makes the trio complete.
+Whatever Max or Remi start Day will complete, and vice versa, as if they’re all parts of a single continuous instrument.

 Ultimately it is the feel in Day’s playing that is so at home on this album.
 And the rare fluency to play exactly what the music makes him feel in the moment.